ribbons/Wii-Scale/README.md

 # Wii-Scale

+**I'm using this fork as a place to gather together patches for aelveborn/Wii-Scale before they can be merged upstream.
+This master branch combines the fixes and enhancements in one place, so can be used as a way to test all of the patches together.**

 Wii-Scale turns your Wii Balance Board into a digital scale.
 Wii-Scale will automatically find your Wii Balance Board when it is connected to your computer.
 All you have to do is just stand on it :) No boring console interface, watch your weight being calculated in realtime on a beautiful web insterface.

 You can also create multiple users for the whole family and see each members weight history.
 Wii-Scale runs on Linux and it also runs on a Raspberry Pi.